gary-rivera/ruio/README.md

 - **Dynamic Border Styling**: Visualize borders on any element within your React app.
 - **Element Selection Mode**: Mimics the hover effect of Chrome DevTools to highlight elements on the page.
 - **Click-to-Select**: Make any element the new root with a click.
-- **Toggle Logic**: Enable and disable border styling on the fly.
+- **Toggle Logic**: Enable and disable border styling on the fly as well as memory of selected root element.
-- **Reset Functionality**: Quickly clear all applied border styles.
+- **Reset Functionality**: Automatically clear all applied border styles.
-- **Highly Configurable**: Works with different project structures and styles, supporting CSS Modules out-of-the-box.
+- **Highly Configurable**: Works with different project structures and exists on top of any existing architectures.

 ## Table of Contents